 Advocacy.
 Connection.
 Education.

-TEXAS ASIAN ECONOMIC IMPACT PROJECT
+CENTRAL TEXAS ASIAN IMPACT PROJECT

 Did you know that in each of the counties in the five county Greater Austin area, Asians are the fastest or second-fastest-growing ethnic group?
 The social and economic impact of Asian American Pacific Islanders (AAPI) in Central Texas is undeniable.
 These diverse communities add talent, buying power, and dynamic cultural impact to our region, and as we will explore, this impact is just beginning.